BadCoffeeBean/factoringprogram/README.md

 **Note**

-To run this program, you need first to install Microsoft(TM) .NET Framework which can be found here: http://www.microsoft.com/en-us/download/details.aspx?id=17718
+To run the program directly, you need first to install Microsoft(TM) .NET Framework which can be found <a href="http://www.microsoft.com/en-us/download/details.aspx?id=17718">here</a>.

+Sources and a solution file (can be opened with Visual Studio 2010/2012/2013 or <a href="http://www.visualstudio.com/en-US/products/visual-studio-express-vs"> Visual Studio Express</a>) is also available in this repository.

 **License**